OpenSCAP/jenkins/maintenance.md

 Certificate
 -----------
 Currently we use certificate [Lets' Encrypt](https://letsencrypt.org/).
-They require to renewal of certificate at least every 3 months (http://letsencrypt.readthedocs.org/en/latest/using.html#renewal).
-This should be done by jenkins job (https://jenkins.open-scap.org/view/System%20updates/job/UPDATE-MASTER-lets-encrypt/).
+They require to renewal of certificate at least every [3 months](http://letsencrypt.readthedocs.org/en/latest/using.html#renewal).
+This should be done by [jenkins job](https://jenkins.open-scap.org/view/System%20updates/job/UPDATE-MASTER-lets-encrypt/).
 Please make sure, that the job isn't failing.

 Snapshots
 ------------